 When a grant expires, the Town Council has no commitment to provide any further funding for the project.

-Any group awarded a grant of over £500 may be allocated a Council Member who will act as an observer and link with the Council.

 Due to a limited budget, we cannot guarantee that the full amount of grant funding requested will be awarded.

 All unspent and unaccounted for finances, shall be returned to the Town Council